-It’s a tropical makeover of a classic, really refreshing, easy to make and tastes way better than the bottled stuff.
-With or without salt, in about 5 minutes you too can be sipping this tropical vacation in a glass.
+This Grapefruit Margarita is a tropical makeover of a classic, really refreshing and easy to make.
+Plus fresh also trumps processed; in this case, the bottled mixes you see in stores.
+With or without salt (with recommended), in about 5 minutes you can be sipping this tropical vacation in a glass anytime of the year.

 Even if you’re not a football fan, it’s hard to avoid the fact that the Super Bowl is this Sunday.
 I’ll tune into the game, but I’m really excited about the commercials that range from funny to tugging on heart-strings and of course, the best part ~ the football food.
 And Super Bowl food, like the game itself, is on a whole different playing field.
 That bag of chips and dip from the store just won’t do for this occasion but no worries, we have you covered with the 10 Best Super Bowl Recipes.